Toše Proeski Music School: History of the school

 This school was founded in 1947 and was located in the Radio Bitola building.
 There was much interest in this school during that time.
 There were three music degrees in the school: piano, theoretical and strings.
 The school was then called "Nizo Muzicko Uciliste-Bitola" or "Primary School for Music Education."
 In the school at that time, Kire Kostov and Slave Dimitrov were students.
 In 1980 the school name was changed to today's name and the location is near Marshal Tito Street in the centre of the city.
 The school carries approximately 1800 students, all from South Macedonia.
-A proportion of the school's enrolment comes from a further field; either to participate in special programs like theory degree, instrument degree or solo singer degree.
+A proportion of the school's enrollment comes from a further field; either to participate in special programs like theory degree, instrument degree or solo singer degree.
 Each of these degrees have many teachers and examiners at the end of every year.
 For example if you are in the piano degree then you will study Piano, Chamber Music, Sight reading, Solfege, Theory and English.
 If you are a solo singer, the preference is to learn the Italian Language and Solfege, respectively.

 The school received a donation from the American government and constructed all buildings, especially at the Primary school for music.